 The Netgear MK83 Nighthawk Tri-band Whole Home Mesh Wi-Fi 6 System, first announced on March 16, 2021, sure seems an upgrade to the previous Dual-band MK63 model.
 It has an additional 5GHz band and, therefore, more bandwidth.

 But on the inside, it's pretty much the same as its lesser cousin, from Wi-Fi settings, and features to real-world speeds due to its equally modest hardware and the Orbi-like dedicated backhaul band.
 That said, consider part of this review the MK83 vs MK63 matchup.

 The bottom line is this new MK83 has nothing exciting.
-But if you’re looking for a fairly easy mesh system that can handle around 300Mbps for a large home that’s not wired, it’s an OK buy at $400 for a 3-pack.
+But if you’re looking for a fairly easy mesh system that can handle around 300Mbps for a large home that’s not wired, it’s a decent buy at $400 for a 3-pack.